-And so I’ve had 4 unused bowls in my kitchen cupboard for years now.
-I get into these let’s-throw-everything-out-that-we-don’t-use-anymore moods sometimes, and even through those, these little creations remained.
+Which brings me to the 4 unused bowls I’ve had in my kitchen cupboard for years now.
+Sometimes I get into a let’s-throw-everything-out-that-we-don’t-use-anymore mood, but even after several of those, these little creations remained.
 I realized that’s because I rather like the shape of them, even though the designs were not my style at all.
 So I got out some paint and started playing around!

 You will need:

 Paint (I used Chalk Paint™ decorative paint by Annie Sloan because it sticks to anything!) | Brushes | Leaves and things to print with | CPG (Ceramic, Porcelain, Glass) Podge

 You can paint the bowls any way you like: with a brush, a roller or by swirling it around in the bowl.
 I painted directly onto the ceramic without preparing the surface first.
 The paint gives a rough texture which gives the impression of clay – love it!

 The fun starts when you work a with a few leaves or plants from your garden to see what patterns they make.
 Have a look at the play-with-print session we had earlier – anything can make a print!